-Job title

 Department/Location

 Accountable to

 Salary Grade/Range

 Job Purpose

-(Overarching state (Overarching statement)
+(Overarching state) rement)

 Work Performed

-(List major tasks and duties) • •
+(List major tasks a••• and duties)

 Responsibilities

 Safeguarding

-- The jobholder must observe their obligations in accordance with the School's / Academy's Child Protection Procedure and the document 'Keeping Children Safe in Education: Information for all school and college staff', and to report any concerns that they may have regarding a child or young person's welfare to the appropriate person.
-Copies of the above Procedure and document can be obtained from the School / Academy Office. - (Add any further specific responsibilities in relation to safeguarding)
+Academies Child in Education: Informany concerns that the appropriate p ust observe their obligations in accordance with the School's / Protection Procedure and the document 'Keeping Children Safe rmation for all School, Academy and college staff', and to report they may have regarding a child or young person's welfare to erson.
+Copies of the above Procedure and document can be school / Academy Office.